adessoTurkey/ios-boilerplate-swiftui/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/adessoTurkey/boilerplate-ios-swiftui/iOS%20Build%20Check%20Workflow/develop)

-iOS SwiftUI
+iOS SwiftUI Boilerplate
 ============================

-This is the iOS SwiftUI created by adesso Turkey for new projects using Swift 5.
+This is the iOS SwiftUI Boilerplate created by adesso Turkey for new projects using Swift 5.
 The project's primary objective is to help the development of a new one to kick-start the environment with configurations, the required features used in common adesso projects, and the helpful functionalities.

 Table of Contents
 -----------------